Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and creative writing.

-You also have to consider why you are really writing?
-Because you enjoy it or because you want to be rich?
+You also have to consider why you are really writing—is it because you enjoy it or because you want to be rich?

 Marketing is something many authors have no desire to do.
 In fact, they feel that it is the job of the publisher if they have one and are not self-publishing.
 No matter how your book gets published, you need to be marketing.
 It is vital.

-It will quickly be discovered that it takes more time to market your book than it does to write it and edit it.
-That is why many authors would rather quit writing than to spend the time marketing.
+It will quickly be discovered that it takes more time to market your book than it does to write and edit it.
+That is why many authors would rather quit writing than spend time marketing.

 ryujin on August 11, 2019: